architecture in vienna austria

-Those following the Berlin market over the last two years likely felt the evident tension within the industry.
+Those following the German market over the last two years likely felt the evident tension within the industry.
 On one hand, headlines regarding price corrections and a challenging interest rate environment kept many investors on the sidelines.
-On the other hand, the reality on the ground told a different story: high tenant pressure for every available unit, following double-digit increases in 2024, Berlin rents continued to climb throughout 2025.
+On the other hand, the reality on the ground told a different story: high tenant pressure for every available unit, following double-digit increases in 2024, Residential rents in Germany continued to climb throughout 2025.

 In 2025, this dissonance began to fade.
 Uncertainty was replaced by market stabilization, and hesitation gave way to action.
 In this annual review, we analyze the macroeconomic forces, demographic shifts, and the new opportunities emerging for 2026.
 It is important to note that the current environment is particularly suited for investors with a medium-to-long-term horizon who prioritize cash-flow stability, controlled leverage, and a phased market entry.